Hayden Building (Boston): Description

-The five story Richardsonian Romanesque building was built on a very narrow lot.
+The Hayden Building was the first commercial building built in Richardson's signature "Richardsonian Romanesque," with its quarry-faced ashlar and round-arched fenestration.
+Countless commercial structures in the late 19th century and early 20th century were later built in this style, but this is the only surviving commercial structure built by Richardson himself.
 It is constructed of Longmeadow brownstone and is sparsely detailed with granite lintels and arches.

 Background

 This building was not recorded as a Henry Hobson Richardson building until work done by architectural and landscape historian Cynthia Zaitzevsky made note of it in 1973.
 Previous summaries of Richardson's works relied on office books.
 This building was built by the Richardson family and was not charged an architectural or design fee.
 This building replaced a drugstore that exploded on this site in 1875.

-All other commercial buildings designed by Richardson in Boston have been demolished.

 Restoration

 Historic Boston Incorporated acquired the building in 1995 and completed a total exterior restoration to repair fire damage.
 Work was done by the architectural firm Bruner/Cott and Preservation Carpentry students at the North Bennet Street School.
 Damaged structural stonework was replaced using latex molded cast stone replicas from other parts of the building.
 Brownstone lintels and columns were replaced where necessary.

 In 2011, Boston architectural firm CUBE design + research was commissioned to complete a comprehensive restoration and conversion into multi-family housing.